Month 1, Day 31, Sunday 12:00 p.m.

 “One hundred gold, the use of my casting room, and I’ll assist in the development and testing of this spell.
 But if the spell is totally unviable, I’ll want my coin returned.”

 Siobhan almost agreed, but hesitated.
-“You’ll sign a blood print spell of secrecy.
-And I want ten percent of the income if you ever use this spell or its principles for anyone else or otherwise earn coin off of the knowledge.”
+“You’ll sign a blood print vow of secrecy.
+And I want ten percent of the income if you ever use this spell or its principles for anyone else or otherwise earn coin from the knowledge.”
 She didn’t want Liza able to pass on the information to others for money or favors, but casting the spell directly should be fine.
-With Liza’s prices, even a small percentage could actually fatten Siobhan’s purse significantly.
+With Liza’s prices, even a small percentage could fatten Siobhan’s purse significantly.

 Liza smirked.
 “Not bad, girl.
 Five percent.”

 Once they had worked out the details of the vow, which protected each of them in both word and intent, and completed it, Liza waved at Siobhan impatiently.
 “Well, let’s see it.
-You did bring the spell information, I hope?
-I won’t be able to devote any significant of time to the project for the next couple weeks while I finish up my current commitments, but I can take a look.”
+You brought the spell information, I hope?
+I won’t be able to devote any significant time to the project for the next couple of weeks while I finish up my current commitments, but I can take a look.”

-“I’ll be back in a couple days with the spell information and the rest of the supplies,” Siobhan said as she left.
-“Maybe try to get some sleep in the meantime.”
+“I’ll be back in a couple of days with the most important supplies,” Siobhan said as she stood to leave.
+“I was thinking we could start testing with mice.
+Try to get some sleep in the meantime.”

-She was halfway through the door when she stopped abruptly, almost tripping over the doorjamb with the sudden idea that had halted her.
-“I need to get a simple battle wand, and some kind of remote-triggered artifact that can allow me to destroy evidence in a radius of a few feet without accidentally causing further destruction.
+She was halfway through the door when she paused, almost tripping over the doorjamb with the sudden idea that had halted her.
+“I need to get a simple battle wand, and some kind of remote-triggered artifact that would allow me to destroy evidence—a bag, for example, or footlocker—in a radius of a few feet without causing additional destruction.
 Can you give me a referral to someone in the Night Market that does good, affordable work?”

-Liza gave her a glare of loathing and nearly pushed her out the door, but not before giving Siobhan the location of a shop, as well as permission to say that Liza sent her.
+Liza glared as if Siobhan were a flesh-eating slug that had crawled up her boot, nearly pushing her out the door, but not before giving Siobhan the location of a shop, as well as permission to say that Liza had sent her.
 “I certainly don’t have time to dance to this girl’s crazy whims,” Liza muttered to herself before slamming the door behind Siobhan.

-Siobhan stopped by the shop that she’d sold Ennis’s belongings to, where she picked up a handful of different outfits, for both women and men, each with a distinctly different look.
-She tried to stay in the middle ground between the clothes seeming nice enough not to draw suspicion, while not being so nice as to be either unaffordable or memorable.
-Really, that just meant clothes that didn’t have any visible patches or stains on them.
-Each emergency stash would need a pair of both male and female clothing.
-In addition to that, she picked up a couple canvas satchels and backpacks in various states of wear.
+She stopped by the shop that she’d sold Ennis’s belongings to, where she picked up a handful of different outfits for both women and men, each with a distinctly different look, just nice enough to be unmemorable.
+She purchased those plus a few canvas satchels and backpacks in various states of wear.

 Siobhan felt the pain in her purse-strings as she paid, a good seventeen gold poorer.
 Clothing was so expensive.
 She hadn’t even bought shoes!
 It would have been even more expensive if not for her trading in her old Raven Queen outfit—which she’d cast a color-changing spell on to avoid recognition.

 After that, she went to the Night Market.
-The sun was beginning to set by that time, but the Night Market had been aptly named, and the street and shops within maintained their inviting lights.
+The sun was setting by that time, but the Night Market had been aptly named, and the street and shops within maintained their inviting lights.
+She was surprised at first to see scattered shoppers, and even a couple of shopkeepers, wearing masks, but realized it made sense that some people would not want to be seen doing business there.

 The shop Liza had recommended had an empty stunning wand on sale, and the artificer on staff absorbed her order for a remote-triggered destruction device with extended, dubious silence.
 Finally, he said, “I think I have a land mine from the Haze War that could be modified to do what you want.
 That would be cheaper than a booby trap meant for a safe, which would be your other immediate option.
 The purpose is destroying evidence, yes, not for use on your enemies?” he asked, giving her a hard stare.